Examining digital devices at the Canadian border

 - Statistics

-Canada Border Services Agency (CBSA) officers are allowed to examine all goods you have with you when you cross the border.
-This means that just like your luggage, our officers can examine your cell phones, tablets, laptops and any other digital device you are carrying.
+Canada Border Services Agency (CBSA) officers, under the Customs Act, have the authority to examine all goods that cross the border.
+For border control purposes, our officers have similar authorities to examine your cell phones, tablets, laptops and any other digital device you are carrying.
+CBSA officers may also examine a traveller's personal digital device under the Immigration and Refugee Protection Act.

-A digital device is defined as any device that is capable of storing digital data, such as:
+A personal digital device is any device that can store digital documents or evidence, such as:

 - cell phones